ForgeEssentials/ForgeEssentials/README.md

 ForgeEssentialsMain
 ===================
-The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating WorldEdit and WorldGuard functionality.
+The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating a certain extent of WorldEdit functionality.
 More info can be found <a href="https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/About-ForgeEssentials">here</a> or on our IRC channel (#forgeessentials on EsperNet).

 Setup
 =====